gmazzamuto/htcondor/docs/admin-manual/user-priorities-negotiation.rst

 This configuration is the same as above for the chemistry users.
-However, ``GROUP_ACCEPT_SURPLUS`` is set to ``False`` globally, ``False`` for the physics parent group, and ``True`` for the subgroups group_physics.lep and group_physics.lep.
+However, ``GROUP_ACCEPT_SURPLUS`` is set to ``False`` globally, ``False`` for the physics parent group, and ``True`` for the subgroups group_physics.lep and group_physics.hep.
 This means that group_physics.lep and group_physics.hep are allowed to exceed their quota of 15 and 5, but their sum cannot exceed 20, for that is their parent's quota.
 If the group_physics had ``GROUP_ACCEPT_SURPLUS`` set